On the Rate-Distortion-Complexity Tradeoff for Semantic Communication: Experimental Results

 \subsection{Experimental Results on Different Tasks}

-\blu{ We conduct extensive experiments using the VRDC method on both image and video datasets, to accomplish three different tasks: image classification, image generation and video compression.
-The experimental results are derived by alternating the controllable parameters and optimizing the associated loss functions in \eqref{eq:loss_cls_final}, \eqref{eq:loss_gen_final} and \eqref{eq:loss_vc} of these tasks respectively.}
+We conduct extensive experiments using the VRDC method on two image datasets, to accomplish classification and generation tasks.
+The experimental results are derived by alternating the controllable parameters and optimizing the associated loss functions in \eqref{eq:loss_cls_final} and \eqref{eq:loss_gen_final} of these tasks respectively.
+The model complexity is obtained by applying stochastic gradient descent (SGD) to the VRDC objective in \eqref{eq:exp_tractable_complexity}

 \textbf{Classification Task:}